owenwilljones/owen-website/pages/blog/weeknotes/weeknote-zero.md

 ### JPEGMAFIA's latest album

 Peggy released [I lay down my life for you](https://www.youtube.com/watch?v=zA2v9AtvUHI) and it's really got it's hooks in.
-I feel off of Peggy's stuff after not being super into All My Heros but this record brought me right back in.
+I fell off of Peggy's stuff after not being super into All My Heros but this record brought me right back in.
 I feel a bit conflicted about Peggy himself, especially after [he decided to 180 on Kanye](https://www.hotnewhiphop.com/754682-jpegmafia-kanye-west-vultures-photo-hip-hop-news) but I can't deny how excellent the music is.
 In particular, I've been listening to [it's dark and hell is hot](https://www.youtube.com/watch?v=lve59C5LMLc) over and over and over again.
 Brazilian Funk getting more air time is a good thing for everyone.

 ### Cheesy pasta